opencadc/storage-inventory/vault/README.md

 org.opencadc.vault.nodes.password={password for vospace pool}
 org.opencadc.vault.nodes.url=jdbc:postgresql://{server}/{database}
 ```
-The `nodes` account owns and manages (create, alter, drop) vault database objects and manages
+The `nodes` account owns and manages (create, alter, drop) vospace database objects and manages
 all the content (insert, update, delete).
 The database is specified in the JDBC URL and the schema name is specified
 in the vault.properties (below).
 Failure to connect or initialize the database will show up in logs and in the
 VOSI-availability output.